quantumphysicist/Teaching-Data-Science/README.md

 ## File Descriptions <a name="files"></a>

-`Accessing Data Via APIs\Accessing Openweathermap.org.ipynb`
+`Accessing Data Via APIs\Using Openweathermap.org API.ipynb`
 A demonstration of how to access the [openweathermap.org](http://www.openweathermap.org) API using Python.

 `Attendance Tracker — Zoom`